Matcham89/matcham89.github.io/_posts/2024-12-21-Hands-On-Kubernetes:-Part 1-Deploying-Kind.md

 In Part 1, we deployed a simple application on Kubernetes.
 Now, let’s introduce Vault to manage secrets dynamically.
 Our goal is to populate an environment variable in the app with a secret stored in Vault.
 We will manually unseal Vault and use the Vault Agent Injector to handle secret injection.

 #### Assumptions
-- Part 1 is completed.
+- Part 1 is completed, deployed & running.
-- Helm is installed.
+- `helm` is installed.
 - `jq` is installed.

 #### Verifying the Cluster